PSYCHOLOGY HONORS STUDENT ORGANIZATION

 Joining Psi Chi at UCR

 Students become members by joining the chapter at the school where they are enrolled.
-Students must have an overall GPA of 3.0 and a 3.0 average GPA in their upper division PSYC courses (minimum FOUR courses taken at UCR).
+Students must have an overall GPA of 3.3 and a 3.0 average GPA in their upper-division PSYC courses (minimum FOUR courses taken at UCR).
 Psi Chi is operated by student officers.
 They select and induct the members and carry out the goals of the Society.
 Applications are accepted during each quarter at general meetings and during office hours.

-Interested students should fill out Psi Chi applications online through the National Psi Chi website as well completing our local paper application found in the Psychology Advising Area waiting room.
-Please visit our website for more information about deadlines, application process, and payment information.
+Interested students should fill out the 3-step application process found on our website.
+Please visit our website for more information about deadlines, the application process, and payment information.

 The American Psychological Association (APA) is the world’s largest organization of psychologists.
 Students who join have the opportunity to learn more about a career in psychology by subscribing to APA journals and books and receiving publications containing news of the discipline along with job opportunities.
 (For information, please write to: American Psychological Association, Membership Office, 750 First Street, NE, Washington, DC 20002-4242.)